11 Jan Strategies to Improve Soybean Yield

 Fertility: We know that fertility relates to yield.
 The higher the yield, the more nutrients we need to replace.
 Standard advice is to know where your soil’s nutrient levels and strive to get soil test levels in at the least the moderate range.
 Fertilize soybeans separately from corn and don’t let the crop scavenge for leftovers.
 Tissue test to make sure the crop is not wanting for any nutrients and consider applying a foliar at around flowering with zinc, manganese, and boron so that the supply in the plant is bioavailable.

 Plant Health: Always focus on plant health from stand establishment through pod fill.
-We already know seed treatments are the initial line of offense to achieve a robust and healthy plant stand.
+We already know seed treatments are the initial line of offence to achieve a robust and healthy plant stand.
 But we also want to protect pods throughout pod fill.
 Consider adding in nutrients, stimulants, and products like Fortalis to ensure the plant will flourish until pod fill is over.

 The first line of defense is applying a foliar fungicide at R3.
 Of course, this decision should be made based on risk based on variety defensive packages, field history, and weather conditions.
 Apply an insecticide to protect foliage if there is the presence of pests and if they are approaching the control threshold.
 There is no point applying an insecticide if the application is going to lose you money.